cytoscape/py4cytoscape/doc/concepts.rst

 A *value generator* spares you from having to know both the specific values of a node or edge attribute and the specific visual attributes to display ... it lets you focus on whether to render the attribute as a color, size, opacity or shape.

-For example, to set a node's fill color based on its Degree attribute, you could use the longhand:
+For example, to set a node's fill color based on its Degree attribute, you could use the longhand (without value generator):

 .. code:: python